ecoruh/mjs-scripts/README.md

 * All scripts must use NodeJS runtime.
 * Each script can optionally be converted to a MacOS command and run from anywhere.
 * All scripts must conform to [ECMAScript module system](https://nodejs.org/docs/latest/api/esm.html).
 Therefore they all must have `.mjs` file extension.
-  * They must be small and confined to a single script.
+  * They must be small and confined to a single main module.
   * They must have `#!/usr/bin/env node` as the 1st line of the script.
   * The script must begin with `script-` prefix.
   * They must be stored under the `scripts` folder.
   * They must use `commander` command line parser for consistency.
-This package is installed at root which is shared across all scripts.
+For conveneince this package is installed at root which is shared across all scripts.

 ## Build